 Things to do in North Devon!

-To help plan your visit to the local area, we have listed some of the local attractions below.
+To help plan your visit to North Devon, we have listed some of the amazing local attractions below.

 If you’re looking for a great family day out come along to RHS Rosemoor.
 More than a garden, Rosemoor is a unique place that people of all ages return to time and again for ideas, inspiration or simply to enjoy a fun family day out.
 Spanning 65 acres Rosemoor is set in the beautiful Torridge Valley.

 There is something for everyone to enjoy from the stunning gardens (including Lady Anne’s original garden the arboretum and the cottage garden) to the Woodland Walks which offer interesting glimpses of local wildlife and wild flowers.
 We also have ‘The Brash’ – a family friendly picnic and activity area in the woods – a range of seasonal Children’s Trails and lots of exciting activities for the whole family.

 Located right next to the beach, Pebble Ridge Adventure Golf and Go-Karting entertains holiday-makers and locals with adventure games such as mini golf and go-karting.

 Kids can ride the electric motorcycles or shoot the fire hoses while parents watch from the picnic table sidelines and enjoy a refreshment from the on-site cafe.

 Royal North Devon at Westward Ho! can rightly claim to be the cradle of English Golf.
 Founded in 1864, it is the oldest golf course in the country and is regarded as the St Andrews of the South.
 The golf course is as tough as any of the UK’s more famous links layouts and has recently been placed in Golf World ‘s “Top 100 Courses in the World” that a golfer “must play”.